 However, when countries were divided into those that had relatively open trade policy regimes over the study period, and those with less open trade policy regimes, two important conclusions emerged.
 First, countries with open trade policy regimes enjoyed uniformly higher growth than those with inward-oriented, or closed trade policies.
 Second, within the group of countries with open trade policies, there was significant convergence of per capita income levels.
-That is, among the set of countries with open trade policy regimes, not only were growth rates higher than in countries with closed trade policies, but those with lowest initial levels of per capita income tended to have the highest growth rates of all.
+That is, among the set of countries with open trade policies, but those with lowest initial levels of per capita income tended to have the highest growth rates of all.